browserengineering/book/book/animations.md

 performance.]

-[^drawtext]: `DrawText`, `DrawRect` etc---the display list commands that don't have recursive children in `cmds`.
+[^drawtext]: `DrawText`, `DrawRect` etc---the display list commands that don't have recursive children in `children`.

 Notice that each display item can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
 Thus the